swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 We'll start by exploring how version control can be used to keep track of what one person did and when.
-Even if you aren't collaborating with other people, version control is much better for this than this:
+Even if you aren't collaborating with other people, version control is much better for that than this:

 <div>
   <a href="http://www.phdcomics.com"><img src="img/phd101212s.gif" alt="Piled Higher and Deeper by Jorge Cham, http://www.phdcomics.com" /></a>